marcelomaidden/jobsity-bowling-game/README.md

 ## Prerequisites
 Computer running Mac OS, Windows, or Linux Ubuntu.

-Have Ruby installed you can see this link for more detailed instructions [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)
+Have Ruby installed.
+You can see this link for more detailed instructions [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/).

 You should have Git installed.
 [Install Git](https://git-scm.com/downloads)

 ### Installation